mind/wheels/README.md

 ## Help!

 This section contains tips for debugging your setup.
 Seriously though, try [TinyMind](https://www.tinymind.com) out and you will never need to waste time debugging again.
 We also have [Docker images](https://hub.docker.com/r/tinymind/tensorflow/) that you can use on your own machines.
+If this section doesn't solve your problem, be sure to file an issue.

 ### CUDA